ethsu1/deepRL/README.md

 ![Image](https://github.com/ethsu1/deepRL/blob/master/images/Deep_Deterministic_Policy_Gradient.png?raw=true "Bipedal reward")
 ![alt text](https://github.com/ethsu1/deepRL/blob/master/images/ddpg_bipedal.gif?raw=true)

+As you can tell with the BipedalWalker-v3 environment, DDPG is sort of unstable.
+It gets close to solving the environment (perhaps with a suboptimal policy as seen with the reward graph) and then sort of regresses before it finds a good policy again and solves the environment.
+But overall the agent does reasonably well, considering it was tripping in the earlier episodes before learning to walk and traverse the terrain in the later episodes.

 # Conclusion
 Overall I strengthened my knowledge about deep reinforcement learning quite a bit and was able to understand the basics of policy gradient methods.